Trump administration can enforce green card wealth test in most states, court rules

 Wednesday's order is a temporary victory for the Trump administration and its public charge policy, the most sweeping restriction on legal immigration in recent years.
 The regulation by the U.S. Department of Homeland Security gives immigration officers more power to deny green card applications from people found to rely — or be at risk of relying — on government assistance, like housing vouchers and food stamps.

-The rule was supposed to be implemented in October 2019 — but orders from federal judges delayed its enforcement until this February, when the Supreme Court intervened and set aside lower court injunctions.
+The rule was supposed to be implemented in October 2019 — but orders from federal judges delayed its enforcement until this February, after the Supreme Court intervened and set aside lower court injunctions.

 In April, the attorneys general in New York, Connecticut and Vermont asked the Supreme Court to reconsider its decision, saying the public charge regulation was hurting immigrant communities hard-hit by the spreading coronavirus.
 The high court denied their request but left open the possibility for the states to pursue relief in lower courts.